mshdabiola/Naijaludo/README.md

 </div>

 <div align="center">
-     <h1>Hydraulic Compose Multiplatform Template</h1>
+     <h1>Naijaludo Compose Multiplatform Template</h1>
 </div>

 <div style="text-align: center;">
-hydraulic is a compose multiplatform template. that use note app as an example. it is multi-module architecture.
+naijaludo is a compose multiplatform template. that use note app as an example. it is multi-module architecture.
 </div>

 ## Screenshot